vnknt/p2p_network/README.md

 <br/>
 If a device wants to join the p2p network, following will be take place:

-- Candicate node (the device who wants to join the network)  will connect to **Genesis node** firstly,
+- Candidate node (the device who wants to join the network)  will connect to **Genesis node** firstly,
 - This node  ask for address and port of a random peer in the network from genesis node,
-- If there exist one or more node in network (except for genesis node), the genesis node will send this existing ip address to the candicate device in json structure.
-Otherwise, candicate node will connect to genesis node
+- If there exists one or more node in the network (except for genesis node), the genesis node will send this existing ip address to the candidate device in json structure.
+Otherwise, candidate node will connect to genesis node
--  The following step is that this new peer will ask for the list of nodes in network.
+-  The following step is that this new peer will ask for the list of nodes in the network.
 - After these steps, the node joined the network.
 Now, this new node will broadcast that it joined the network.
-All of other nodes that recieve this broadcast message will add this node's ip address and ports in to the list named as ***nodes_in_network***.
+All of other nodes that receive this broadcast message will add this node's ip address and ports in to the list named as ***nodes_in_network***.
 In this way, all nodes know each other's address.

 <br/>